rmichalr/CarbonUserFormDemo/README.md

 **React Hook Form + Zod**
 These work really well together.
 React Hook Form doesn't re-render the whole form when one field changes, which makes it fast.
 Zod gives you type safety and handles validation errors nicely.

-**Tailwind CSS**
-Fast to write and the file size stays small because it only includes what you use.
-The responsive classes make mobile-first design easy.

-Alternatively, styled-components or CSS modules would work too, but Tailwind is faster for this kind of project.

 **Context API**
 Good for sharing form state between components without passing props everywhere.
 The form data needs to be available in multiple places.